 THE MARTY POMERANTZ SPORT CLUBS COUNCIL ACHIEVEMENT

 Established in 1979, this award is named in honor of Marty Pomerantz, who served as the Director of Campus Recreation for 22 years.
 It is given annually to the undergraduate who demonstrates leadership, commitment, and makes the greatest positive contribution to the strength and vitality of the sport clubs program.
 Primary Contact: Tori Hooker, email@example.com

 THE J. MARYON SAUNDERS AWARD

-Established by the General Alumni Association, this award honors a man who served as the University’s alumni director for forty-three years.
-It is presented to the member of the graduating class who, as an undergraduate student, has contributed most to the preservation and enhancement of loyalty and goodwill between The University of North Carolina at Chapel Hill and its students, alumni and friends.
+Established by the UNC General Alumni Association (GAA), this award is presented to the member of the graduating class who, as an undergraduate student, has contributed most to the preservation and enhancement of loyalty and goodwill between The University of North Carolina and its students, alumni and friends.
 This award is in honor of J. Maryon “Spike” Saunders (class of 1925) who led the GAA for 43 years.
 Primary Contact: Marcie Leemore, firstname.lastname@example.org

 THE ROGER A. DAVIS MEMORIAL AWARD

 This award, established in 1966, is given in memory of Roger A. Davis who, as a student, was active in the formation of the residence colleges.
 It is given by the Residence Hall Association to the undergraduate judged to have given outstanding service to the University, especially through residence hall leadership.
 The recipient will receive a framed certificate and a monetary award.
 Primary Contact: Coop Roberts-Cooper, email@example.com